 The Australian Embassy in Beijing is responsible for DAP in China.
 The DAP Committee receives and evaluates projects which are then submitted to the Ambassador for approval.

-There is a funding limit of AU$50,000 per DAP application.
+There is a funding limit of AU$50,000 per DAP application and projects need to be completed within 12 months.
 Applications for funding generally range from AU$10,000 to AU$50,000.
-The Australian Embassy seeks to fund small-scale, high-value projects that can be completed by 30 June 2018.

 In 2017-18, DAP will focus on: